How to mix fibreglass Resin and Topcoat

 - 600g CSM – 2L – 2.5L resin per m2

-How much Topcoat per meter square
+How much Topcoat per square metre

 If the weather is very hot make sure you keep resin and topcoat in the shade at all times, likewise in very cold conditions it may pay to bring resins or topcoats into a gently heated environment the evening before any usage.
 Remember the resin is the lifeblood of your new roof, don’t abuse it.
 Never store resin or topcoat for longer than the manufacturers recommend as this may come back to haunt you, and do not buy more than you know you can use, this means you need to turn over your stock and keep it fresh.

 Always wear a full wrap around eye protection.
+Seriously!

 I like to use a 15L roller bucket marked inside in litres, or on small jobs a 5L paint scuttle again marked internally.
 Always measure the temperature of the roof decking before mixing any resin, and on a hot day keep all resins and topcoats in the shade.